Skin Conditions and Complementary Health Approaches: What the Science Says

 - Climatotherapy.
 There is evidence from controlled trials that Dead Sea climatotherapy can improve psoriasis and induce lasting remissions; however, research on other locations of climatotherapy have provided little evidence.

 - Light Therapy.
+A 2019 review concluded that based on the efficacy and safety, NB-UVB is the gold standard for treating psoriasis and atopic dermatitis, and the UVB excimer laser and excimer lamp might be the best option for clearing localized therapy-resistant lesions.
+The reviewers noted that home UV phototherapy systems might improve treatment adherence.
+However, they also noted that vascular lasers, intense pulse lights, and low-level light treatment cannot currently be recommended for the treatment of inflammatory skin diseases because of the lack of well-controlled studies.
 Findings from a 2015 randomized controlled trial of 21 patients with plaque psoriasis suggest that moderate to severe plaque psoriasis should show a therapeutic response to orally administered Curcuma longa extract if activated with visible light phototherapy.
 A 2015 randomized controlled trial of 47 patients with mild psoriasis vulgaris evaluated the safety and efficacy of long-term UV-free blue light treatment and found that participants receiving blue light treatment had a significant improvement compared to the control.

 - Some Chinese herbal medicines have been shown to be contaminated with heavy metals or corticosteroids.
 Other safety concerns include systemic toxicity or contact dermatitis from herbal supplements.

-- Ultra-violet light exposure increases the risk of for both melanoma and non-melanoma skin cancers, so the benefits of climatotherapy should be carefully weighed against the risks for each patient.
+- Ultra-violet light exposure increases the risk of melanoma and non-melanoma skin cancers, so the benefits of climatotherapy should be carefully weighed against the risks for each patient.

 - Vitamin D products may cause “local adverse events,” such as skin irritation and burning.